qianlanwyd/qianlanwyd.github.io/_pages/about.md

 - Jasso Scholarship, Tokyo Institue of Technology, 2020.
 - Excellence in Nanjing University Training Program of Innovation for Undergraduates, 2019.
 - Honorable Mention of Interdisciplinary Contest in Modeling, 2018.
-- People's Scholarship, Nanjing University, 2017&2018.
+- Renmin Scholarship, Nanjing University, 2017&2018.

 # 📄 Academic Services
 - Reviewer for Conferences: NeurIPS 2022, CVPR 2023.